 Your microwave oven is a versatile kitchen appliance that allows you to cook many foods in a jiffy.
-You can even steam shrimp in the microwave, but you must take care to cook it properly because a microwave does not cook foods, including shrimp, as evenly as a conventional oven does.
-If you don't take care, microwave-cooked foods can retain "cold spots" where bacteria thrive.
-However, you can follow a few simple steps and literally have your fully-cooked steamed shrimp ready to eat in just a few minutes.
+You can even steam shrimp in the microwave, but you must take care to cook it properly, as a microwave doesn't cook foods, including shrimp, as evenly as a conventional oven does.

 Video of the Day